5 Best Meat Thermometers, Tested by Food Network Kitchen

 - Best Digital Probe: Taylor Digital Cooking Thermometer with Probe and Timer

-The instant read thermometers are used to test the temperature of meat very quickly and can be used when grilling or cooking on the stovetop, as well as checking the temperature of meat cooked in the oven.
+The instant read thermometers are used to test the temperature of meat very quickly and can be used when grilling or cooking on the stovetop, as well as checking the temperature of meat cooked in the oven or on a smoker.
 They can also be used to test the temperature of cooking water or cooking oil, which gives them a wider range of use cases than a digital probe thermometer.

 Take the guesswork out of knowing if your chicken, roasts or pork chops are cooked with a digital instant read thermometer.
 No more poking or cutting into the meat to find out if it is cooked through.
 These thermometers can guarantee you an accurate reading without damaging your meat in the process.